desantesway/EmailBot/README.md

 <h1>Python Cold Email Automation with Open & Reply tracking.</h1>

+This web app reads and registers info in a google sheets, it supports multiple email senders and how much each can send per day.

+# Google Sheets

+In the sheets with the link bellow, you will get all the averages of every email calculated for you.

+To use it, you can put your email adresses in the cells O9, P9, Q9, etc.

+From it's the email you want to send from, email is the one that receives the email, preset is the number of the email preset in the Templates page starting from 0, E0 mean first email sent, E1 means the second, etc.

+On the right side E1 Date, means how long in days to send E1 after E0 if the email got no response back, then the same for others but the email is sent after the days provided the previous email.

+Under custom variables that's where you can fill the custom variables you want to put in your email presets - all variables should be in this format {var}

 <h2>What you need:</h2>
 <p>Amazon EC2 with nginx with a .pem ssh named SSHkey.pem,</p>
 <p>sheetAuth.json (sheet authentication, the information will be stored there) to a <a href="https://docs.google.com/spreadsheets/d/1IuEbKSy8YDeLrlz0ngSyRuTjIQoC_BEiEqjS7ZuCGCI/edit?usp=sharing">copy of this</a>,</p>